Wilmer Flores Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.15 team ERA ranks 14th across all MLB pitching staffs.
+- The Mets' 4.15 team ERA ranks 15th among all league pitching staffs.

-- Mets pitchers combine to give up 28 total home runs at a clip of 1.5 per game (fourth-most in the league).
+- The Mets surrender the fourth-most home runs in baseball (28 total, 1.5 per game).

-- The Mets are sending Senga (2-0) to the mound for his fourth start of the season.
-He is 2-0 with a 3.38 ERA and 21 strikeouts through 16 2/3 innings pitched.
+- Lucchesi will make his first start of the season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.